OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     }
     ```

-1. Replace ``TODO12` with the following code.
-(You will replace the three `TODO`s in this code with an *inner* if-else-if-else-if structure in the next few steps.)
+1. Replace `TODO12` with the following code.
+You will replace the three `TODO`s in this code with an *inner* conditional block in the next few steps.

     ```javascript
     else if (exceptionMessage) {